Title: Gathering the Troops

 “Aliens?”
 DiNozzo asked.
 He tapped his teacup several times and sighed as he got up and took a closer look at Jack’s pictures.
 “Not all of these were taken on Earth, were they?”

 “No,” Jack confirmed.
 He shrugged as DiNozzo turned to look back at him.
+The kid had signed the NDA’s, he could actually talk about where the pictures had been taken.

 “No,” Jack shook his head with a smile.
 “We know where they come from.
 What I need from you is to find the people who have betrayed their oaths, violated their contracts, and broken the laws of the US.
 I have a hunch that there are several people who have gone so far as to commit treason.
 I need you to turn over every rock to find anyone who’s breaking the law.”